UtrechtUniversity/ricgraph/docs/ricgraph_as_server.md

 [Install and start Neo4j Community Edition](#install-and-start-neo4j-community-edition)
 or [Install and start Memgraph](#install-and-start-memgraph) above.
-Note that if you would like to use a webserver, you will need to use
+Note that if you would like to use a webserver, you will need to use Nginx.

 For more explanation, please watch the